 Plan to project

 As a roadmap that helps project managers map the tasks and subtasks of a successful project, the project planning phase ensures that all the project steps are highlighted at the start of the project.
-Activities such as determining project requirements, costing, scheduling and listing deliverables, resource planning, approval for progress to the next phase are part of the project planning phase and contribute to success.
+Activities such as determining project requirements, costing, scheduling and listing deliverables, resource planning, and approval for progress to the next phase are part of the project planning phase and contribute to success.
 In addition, the project tasks outlined from the start enable the project teams to complete all tasks on time.

 Hold a resource management meeting